gimbalinc/airship-adapter-cordova/README.md

 Once `stop()` is called, Gimbal location event processing will not restart upon subsequent app starts, until `start()` is called again.
 The exception is when the `auto-start` and API key preferences are set -- this behavior can't be overridden with code.

-## Sample app

-This repository includes a minimal app that configures and initializes the Airship and Gimbal SDKs.
-To get started:

-- in the `sample` directory, run `cordova prepare` -- this symlinks the top level of the repo to the `plugins` directory so it can be discovered
-- change the bundle/package IDs as needed in the `widget` tag in `config.xml` (`ios-CFBundleIdentifier` and `android-packageName` attributes)
-- create and add your Gimbal app API keys to `config.xml`
-- follow Airship setup as documented in [urbanairship-cordova](https://github.com/urbanairship/urbanairship-cordova#readme)
-  - `config.xml` has preferences for common Airship configuration items, including the app key and secret
-  - `google-services.json` is expected in the `sample` directory

-Out of the box, the app is written to start Gimbal only after permissions are granted.
-It specifies `null` as the argument to `Gimbal.start()` so that the API keys are sourced from Cordova preferences.
-Location permissions are requested as a result of the app explicitly asking for a location.
-It does not request Bluetooth, or Always Location permissions.

-- If you would rather specify the API keys in code, uncomment the switch block in `startGimbal()` -- this will override any keys in `config.xml`.
-- If you want to enable the auto-start feature, set the `com.gimbal.auto_start` preference to `true`.
-You can then comment/remove the call to `startGimbal()` in the `getCurrentPosition()` success callback.